Background pattern

 • Fainting.

-• Inflammation of the nasal mucosa, causing nasal mucus with irritation.
+• Inflammation of the nasal mucosa, causing nasal discharge with irritation.

 • Allergic reactions on the skin (itching, redness, skin rash).

-• Dry eyes due to reduced tear flow (this may be problematic if contact lenses are used).
+• Dry eyes due to reduced tear flow (this can be problematic if you use contact lenses).

-• Inflammation of the liver (hepatitis), which causes abdominal pain, loss of appetite, and sometimes jaundice with yellow discoloration of the white of the eyes and skin, and darkening of the urine.
+• Liver inflammation (hepatitis), which causes abdominal pain, loss of appetite, and sometimes jaundice with yellowing of the whites of the eyes and skin, and darkening of the urine.

 • Increased levels of lipids in the blood (triglycerides) and liver enzymes.